-The set-up or hook-up of a new tank must take place during the regular heating season (October 1 - May 31).
-Use fuel type "16-Setup/Hook-up Costs" to bill for these charges.

-Assistance with setups or hook-ups after May 31 must be handled through emergency assistance.
+- The set-up or hook-up of a new tank must take place during the regular heating season (October 1 May 31). - Use fuel type "16-Setup/Hook-up Costs" to bill for these charges. - Assistance with setups of hook-ups after May 31 must be handled through emergency assistance.